stepanmracek/racer/readme.md

 ## Remote control

 Cars can be controlled by any remote process.
 The communication is supplied by [ZeroMQ](https://zeromq.org/).
-Each car has 24 distance sensors around that describes their surroundings.
+Each car has 24 distance sensors that describes its surroundings.
 You can turn-on the visualization of the sensors by pressing key `T` during the game.

 ![alt text](docs/sensors.png)